-The Murray, Australia’s longest river, stretches 1,558 miles from the Australian Alps to the Southern Ocean.
+The River Murray is the longest river in Australia.
+It stretches for 2,508 km from the Australian Alps to the Southern Ocean.
 Australia is home to many rivers which have been important to indigenous communities for centuries.
-The rivers of Australia play economic, social, ecological, and cultural roles in the modern day Australia.
+The rivers of Australia play economic, social, ecological, and cultural roles in modern day Australia.

 Longest Rivers In Australia